-We use a unique dataset that combines various sources of data on R&D expenditure at firm level and on many aspects of its financing.
-Using the Bank of Italy's survey on manufacturing firms (INVIND), we draw information on Research and Development (R&D) expenditure and relate it to firm characteristics such as size, exports, workforce, age and governance.
-From balance sheet data (Centrale dei Bilanci), we obtain information on internal funds (cash flow) and leverage ratios.
-Using data from the Italian Credit Bureau (Centrale dei rischi), we build specific indices on the type of relationship with the lending banks, such as the length of the bank-firm relation and the degree of concentration of outstanding bank debt.
-Our data also contains information about the access to financial markets by the firms: this allows us to compare the role of relationship-based financing relative to arm-length finance (outside equity and bond financing), that is the main research question of our paper.
+We use a unique dataset that combines several sources of data on R&D expenditure at firm level and on many aspects of its financing.
+Using the Bank of Italy's survey on manufacturing firms (INVIND), we draw information on research and development (R&D) expenditure and relate it to firm characteristics such as size, exports, workforce, age and governance.
+From balance sheet data (Cerved), we obtain information on internal funds (cash flow) and leverage ratios.
+Using data from Italy's Central Credit Register (Centrale dei rischi), we build specific indices on the type of relationship with the lending banks, such as the length of the bank-firm relation and the degree of concentration of outstanding bank debt.
+Our data also contain information about firms' access to financial markets: this allows us to compare the role of relationship-based financing with arm's-length finance (outside equity and bond financing), which is the main research question of our paper.

-From the econometric standpoint, the relation between financial constraints and R&D is affected by unobservable firm's characteristics that cannot be easily eliminated in cross-sectional data.
-By using panel data, we disentangle the role of different variables in R&D activity, while controlling for unobserved firm's characteristics.
-Further, both quantitative and qualitative dependent variables are considered, to control for the propensity to perform and the intensity of the investment in R&D.
+From the econometric standpoint, the relation between financial constraints and R&D is affected by unobservable firm characteristics that cannot be easily eliminated in cross-sectional data.
+By using panel data, we disentangle the role of different variables in R&D activity, controlling for unobserved firm characteristics.
+Further, we analyse both the propensity to engage in R&D (extensive margin) and the intensity of the investment in it (intensive margin).

 Our analysis confirms the importance of financial factors in conditioning innovative activities.
-The dependence of R&D investment with respect to cash flow corroborates the relevance of financial frictions for small and medium enterprises.
-Long-lasting relations with the main bank are relevant in easing these financial constraints and favouring the decision to carry out R&D activity.
-However, innovative firms tend to have longer relationships with the main bank but also a low concentration of outstanding debt among lending banks.
-We argue that this configuration could be adopted in order to strengthen bank's information on the firm, while the firm attenuates the information capture by spreading its debt among many banks.
-Anyway, the direct access to financial markets appears to be much more important in order to finance innovation.

-Overall, our results document that a long-lasting relationship with the main bank mitigates the entry costs in a risky activity such as R&D (R&D propensity), but it is not enough to enhance R&D investments (R&D intensity).
-To this aim, direct access to financial markets is crucial: relationship-based financing, even important, may be just a partial substitute for arm-length finance.
-From a policy view, our results indicate that for a bank-oriented economy like Italy there are growth opportunities by deepening its financial system towards more developed financial markets.
+The dependence of R&D investment on cash flow corroborates the importance of financial frictions for small and medium-sized enterprises.
+Long-lasting relations with the main bank are important in easing these financial constraints and favouring the decision to carry out R&D. However, innovative firms tend to have longer relationships with the main bank but also a low concentration of outstanding debt among lending banks.
+We argue that this configuration could be adopted in order to enhance bank's information on the firm, while the firm attenuates the information capture by spreading its debt among many banks.
+In any event, direct access to financial markets appears to be much more important for the financing of innovation.
+Overall, our results document that a long-lasting relationship with the main bank mitigates the entry costs in a risky activity such as R&D (R&D propensity), but it is not enough to enhance R&D investments (R&D intensity), for which direct access to financial markets is crucial: relationship-based financing can be just a partial substitute for arm's-length finance.
+From a policy view, our results indicate that a bank-oriented economy like Italy's can tap growth opportunities by moving in the direction of more highly developed financial markets.

-Among the other results, the export propensity, size and localization of firms proved to be very important in shaping R&D activity.
-R&D investments are more intense for firms located in the main urban areas, while no significant difference is detected between industrial districts and other non-agglomerated areas.
+Among the other results, firms' export propensity, size and location proved to be very important in shaping R&D activity.
+R&D investments are more intense for firms located in the main urban areas, while no significant difference is detected between industrial districts and other non-district areas.

 This paper is organized as follows.
 Section 2 discusses the theoretical and empirical literature.
 Section 3 presents the data.
-The econometric analyses are reported on Sections 4 (the adopted models) and 5 (the estimated results).
+The econometric analyses are reported in Sections 4 (the models adopted) and 5 (the estimation results).
 Section 6 concludes.